Frequently Asked Questions

 • Where you will be living and working;

-• The school's partnerships with local and regional healthcare organizations - which are are key to successful practice-based experiences (i.e., internships and/or residencies); and
+• The school's partnerships with local and regional healthcare organizations, which are key to successful practice-based experiences (i.e., internships and/or residencies); and